LeslieDancey/fme-server-FULL/message_streaming.md

 connmsg = '{ ws_op : "open", ws_stream_id : "disp_pnts" }';

 Save the file index.html if you have made any edits.

+**6. Run the Web Application**

+Open the index file that we’ve just inspected in a web browser.
+As the Web map loads you will see two message sections logging messages sent to and from the FME Workspace:

+Click on any point of the map.

+Notice that immediately the point is recorded and returned with a random offset applied (it doesn’t matter what happens here, just the fact that something does).

+Also notice that messages to and from the workspace are being logged.
+If you switch back to the workspace you’ll notice that not only is it still running, but a feature was logged as it was received via the WebSocketReceiver, displaced and transmitted out via the
+WebSocketSender.